- What is the Gateway Promise Program?

 The Promise Program will fill the gap between financial aid received and cost of Gateway tuition and fees (students are responsible for costs of books and course materials not covered by financial aid.)

 The Gateway Promise is targeted to high school seniors in the Gateway district who graduate on time and meet academic and family income level requirements.
 It is a multi-year commitment by the college to ensure that all tuition and fee costs are covered for eligible participants for three years (6 semesters.)
 This comprehensive program places unique requirements on students to be enrolled, and graduate from, their chosen program.
-Students considering participation in Promise must apply for admission to Gateway by March 1, 2018.
+Students considering participation in Promise must apply for admission to Gateway by March 1 of their senior year.

 Additionally, the Gateway Promise Program includes a required kickoff meeting, required summer success bridge component, academic planning support, job readiness and career planning workshops, international and/or service learning projects, and case management.

 - Does the Gateway Promise cover the cost of books or living expenses?

 No, the Gateway Promise Program is limited to program tuition and fee costs (not covered by financial aid) for full-time enrollment during 3 consecutive academic years (6 semesters).
 Please see the Cost Estimate Brochure to learn about each program's tuition and fees.
 Courses must be part of the declared program curriculum.
 The Promise scholarship for tuition and fee coverage is a maximum of $10,500.

 The Gateway Promise Program requires students to apply for and utilize federal and state grants.
 Students must submit the Free Application for Federal Student Aid (FAFSA) by March 1 of their senior year and be a U.S. citizen, a national or a permanent resident of the United States (Note: Students who do not fall into one of these categories cannot receive Financial Aid.)